How Much Does a Furnace Cost?

 Oil furnaces

-An increasingly less common option, oil furnaces are considered outdated due to lower efficiency ratings and more expensive installation costs.
-If your home isn’t connected to natural gas and you live in a cooler region, an oil furnace may be one of your only options, however.
-The upfront payment for an oil furnace generally lands between $4,300 and $9,200.
+If your home isn’t connected to natural gas and you live in a cooler region, an oil furnace may be one of your only options.
+The upfront payment for an oil furnace typically ranges from $4,000 to $10,000.

 Furnace cost factors

-Efficiency
+Efficiency (AFUE)

 Annual fuel utilization efficiency (AFUE) is a measure of how efficient a furnace is at converting energy into heat.
 High-efficiency heating systems have an AFUE between 90% and 98.5%, according to the Department of Energy.

 Ultimately, the number will affect your monthly bill.
-Don’t forget to factor in your climate; if you live in a frigid zone, you’ll likely save money with high-efficiency models, but if you live in a hotter area, you probably don’t need to crank the thermostat as often.
+Don’t forget to factor in your climate.
+If you live in a frigid zone, you’ll likely save money with high-efficiency models, but if you live in a hotter area, you probably don’t need to crank the thermostat as often.

 Size